-Although Class4 metrics concept is reminded in Garcia-Sotillo et al. (2024) with many past references, we propose to add at the beginning of section 3.1 (new line 220) an introduction of the Class4 metrics, and also introduce at new line 247 the " independent/non-independent " observation impact on the Class4 evaluation:
+Although Class4 metrics concept is reminded in Garcia-Sotillo et al. (2024) with many past references, we propose to add at the beginning of section 3.1 (new line 220) an a supprimé: An obvious aspect of these intercomparison exercises was the community effort, trying to commonly define a modelling strategy, conduct the simulations individually, and be able to store them, in order to enable exchanges among participants.
+Then design introduction of the Class4 metrics, and also introduce at new line 247 the " independent/non-independent " observation impact on the Class4 evaluation: